AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-data-elements.md

 >[!TIP]
 >
 > Adobe recommends sending identities which represent a person, such as `Luma CRM Id`, as the [!UICONTROL primary] identity.
+>
+> If the identity map contains both `Luma CRM Id` and ECID, then the `Luma CRM Id` becomes the [!UICONTROL primary] identity.
+If the identity map only contains ECID, then ECID becomes the [!UICONTROL primary] identity.